 The John James Audubon State Park also has picnic areas where you can set up for a beautiful afternoon of grilling and relaxing at one of the tables provided.
 There are four picnic shelters available, and one has a restroom.
 They can be reserved up to one year in advance.
 If you love tennis, nab the picnic area with the tennis court nearby.

 Wherever you visit in the park, make sure you keep your dog on leash and immediately pick up whatever they put down.
-Pack plenty of plastic poop bags so you can follow the nature lover's policy of pack it in, pack it out.
+Pack plenty of clean-up bags so you can follow the nature lover's policy of pack it in, pack it out.
 No bones about it, this park will make your dog's tail wag!